Do you struggle getting a good starting point while using Look-Up Tables (LUTs)? This idea may make things easier (in Davinci Resolve).

 Learn the 'rules' when exporting LUTs in DaVinci Resolve 15.
 You also learn how to break a LUT to understand the problems with many LUTs.

-In this installment of From The MailBag, we discuss a question we've been getting a lot - is it worth getting the FSI XM650U over an LG OLED?
+The Team discusses a question we've been getting a lot: Is it worth getting the FSI XM650U over a 65" LG OLED?

 Take charge of all the audio sync functions from inside of Silverstack XT and LAB!
 Learn manual and automatic double-system sound sync.